gvwilson/thirdbit/_posts/2019/04/2019-04-15-an-exchange-with-datacamp.md

 so I declined the agreement and ended the exchange there.

-*Please also see [this post](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html) by my friend and colleague Dhavide Aruliah, who was fired the same day as me,
+*Please also see [this post](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html) by my friend and colleague [Dhavide Aruliah](https://dhavide.github.io/), who was fired the same day as me,
 [this tweet](https://twitter.com/noamross/status/1116709899159916544)
 [and post](https://rud.is/b/2019/04/12/a-note-to-our-community-on-how-to-hide-your-content-from-search-engines/)
 for more on DataCamp's attempt to bury their belated acknowledgment of the assault, and [my post from ten days ago]({{site.github.url}}/2019/04/05/the-worst-behavior.html).*

+*Update: please also see [this well-researched article](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup) by Buzzfeed's Davey Alba.*